 Besides clothing, there are a few other things worth packing as a solo female traveler for your trip to Egypt in the winter.

-• Swim suit: If you plan to spend time by the Red Sea you will need a swimming costume.
+- Swim suit: If you plan to spend time by the Red Sea you will need a bikini or swim suit.
 If you are going on a Nile River cruise, some of the higher end ones have outdoor heated pools or jacuzzi and the hotel we stay at in Aswan (Movenpick) also has an outdoor heated pool.

-• Power bank: Because the days will be long and you will use your phone a lot to take photos of everything, a power bank will ensure you can continue taking photos.
-We use the incredible Anker 30,000 AMP which is the real deal and can even charge your laptop, but you don’t need something this big, a power bank that can recharge your phone twice is enough.
+- Power bank: Because the days will be long and you will use your phone a lot to take photos of everything, a power bank will ensure you can continue taking photos.
+The INIU Portable Charger has a 20000mAh capacity, and fast-charging USB-C ports, you can power up your devices in a flash, while the LED display keeps you in the know about your battery level.

-• Sunscreen: Perhaps the most important item in this packing list is sunscreen.
-I use Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.
+- Sunscreen: Perhaps the most important item in this packing list is sunscreen.
 Living in the tropics, this is an everyday item for me I never leave the house without.
+This one has amazing reviews on Amazon.

-• Lip balm: The sun and dryness of the desert makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
+- Lip balm: The sun and dryness of the desert makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
 We find these are essential to not end up with completely ruined lips or even blisters.
-We like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+This Nivea one comes in a pack of 4 and has SPF, so your lips will never be dry again!

-• A just in case tote bag: You are going to shop in Egypt, likely a lot.
+- A “just in case” tote bag: You are going to shop in Egypt, likely a lot.
 When I know I will be shopping, I always bring my packable Just in case Tumi bag.
 It packs tiny when not used and expands to a large tote bag where I can fit all my shopping.
+Alternatively, canvas tote bags like this do the trick without breaking the bank.

 What not to pack for Egypt